- Financial/rent & property queries

 - Respect the 2 meters social distancing

-- Sit in another room whilst we are carrying out the checks
+- Remain in another room whilst we are carrying out the checks

 How can I find out about what Housing Solutions is doing during the crisis?

 We are providing regular updates via our social media pages and website.
 We are providing signage in our public areas and we regularly update our sheltered community via personal letters and a monthly newsletter.

 You think you have symptoms

 Your best option to is follow advice from the experts.
 Please click here to see advice from the NHS.